How Does Antique Auto Insurance Work?

 The first thing you have to determine is whether or not you actually own an “antique automobile.”
 Like many things in life, there is not a simple answer to this question.
 Definitions vary between car owners, between state agencies, and between insurance companies as well.
 For example, the Antique Automobile Club of America considers an antique car simply as one that is over forty-five years old.
 On the other hand, for purposes of registration, the state of Michigan defines an antique car as one that was manufactured at least twenty-six years ago and is “used as a collector’s item.”
 By the way, distinctions are also often drawn between “antique”, “classic” and “vintage” automobiles.

 So while collectors and state governments may argue the distinctions and merits of their own definitions, when it comes to insurance, you will do well to clearly understand your chosen insurer’s criteria.
 That means check with your agent before purchasing insurance or, if you already have it, review the definitions in your policy.

 How are antique automobiles insured?

 The first thing that will happen when you sit down with an insurance provider is that the two of you will determine the “agreed value” of your vehicle.
 Typically, the agreed value is determined by a professional appraisal.
-It is very important that, in the event your precious antique is damaged, destroyed or stolen, your insurance pays you the agreed value for your vehicle and not, I repeat, not the “actual cash” or “stated” value.
+It is important that in the event your precious antique is damaged, destroyed or stolen, your insurance pays you the agreed value for your vehicle and not the “actual cash” or “stated” value.
 Be certain that your agent understands this and read your policy carefully!

 How do I find the right insurer?